cpplibv/libv/LIBV-TODO.md

 	libv.ui: style sheets
-	libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles? libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use
+	libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles?

 overlay
 	libv.ui: generic orthogonal component level overlay system